jrjed/tractor_phot/README.md

 ###1.)
 Input Files ###
 An input file provides the logistical information that the code needs to run.
-An example input file ("example_input.py") can be found in the "input_files" directory.
+An example input file ("example_input.py") can be found in the "input_files/" directory.
 It is here that the user will provide the following info:

 ***Science Image Properties***
 image_filename: filename of science image located in the "images/" directory